Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

    4) "85"
 ```

-So, why don't use RediSearch in the first place?
+So, why *on earch* not to use RediSearch in the first place?

-The reason is simple: RediSearch is an extension module to Redis, with which not all Redis installation is equipped.
-One can check with:
+Well, the reason is simple.
+RediSearch is an extension module to Redis, with which not all installation is necessarily equipped.
+In addition, RediSearch only works for Hash and JSON data structure only by now.
+One can check with commands:
 ```
 INFO modules
 # Modules
 module:name=ReJSON,ver=20608,api=1,filters=0,usedby=[],using=[],options=[handle-io-errors]
 ```

-or
 ```
 MODULE list
 1) 1) "name"